Documentation

 Viewing a codelist

 A codelist has a Codelist ID, which is the canonical ID for the codelist and determines the URL of its homepage.
-E.g. the above codelist can be found at https://opencodelists.org/codelist/opensafely/asplenia.
+For example, if it existed, the above codelist would be found at https://opencodelists.org/codelist/user/bob/asplenia.
 This URL will always go to the latest visible version; if you are logged in and you have a version of the codelist in draft or review, this will be shown.
 Otherwise, it will go to the latest published version.

 A codelist can have multiple versions, each of which has a Version ID (and also a Version Tag for some older codelists).
 The ID and tag (if applicable) for the version that you are currently viewing is also displayed under the Codelist ID.